7 Tables

 1. Open the file.

-7.9.1 Number filter
+7.9.1 Number Filter

 Task 7.8

-Figure 7.17: Dialog box top 10 autofilter.
+Figure 7.17: Dialog box for top 10 autofilter.

-7.9.2 Custom filter
+7.9.2 Custom Filter

 Task 7.9